eben-roux/eben-roux.github.io/_posts/2016-07-09-js-modules-for-cs-developers.md

 ## Why use modules?

 As we have seen above absolutely all dependencies are globally scoped.
 This means that when the files execute something is defined *globally*.
-All variables in JavaScript (ES5 / current as at July 2016) are scoped either globally or in a function:
+All variables in JavaScript (ES5 / current as at July 2016) are scoped either globally or by function:

 ~~~ javascript
 // this declaration...